 The vast majority of our students take the teaching evaluation process seriously, but on occasion comments on an evaluation violate the college's harassment and discrimination policy.

 Every College staff member, faculty member, and student has the right to work and study in an environment free from discrimination and harassment and should be treated with dignity and respect.
 The College prohibits discrimination and harassment against applicants for employment or admission, students, faculty, or staff on the basis of race, religion, national or ethnic origin, age, sex, disability, sexual orientation, status as a veteran or any other classification protected by local, state or federal law, as applicable.

 In the event of discriminatory comments, the following procedures apply

-1) Faculty members may photocopy (front and back) any evaluations they feel are discriminatory and send them to the Dean of Faculty with a brief cover letter.
+1) Faculty members may send a letter to the Dean of the Faculty that identifies the course, section, semester and specific comment(s) on the evaluation that they feel are discriminatory.
 The Dean will keep these documents on file in order to mitigate, if necessary, the impact of such evaluations on the faculty member's employment.
 In addition, the Dean shall use these documents to address problems of hostile environments in individual classrooms and across campus.